-Preferably, we are looking for a female volunteer for this position because our staff is only male teachers.
-Therefore, we consider it of a great importance to have someone who can be close to the female students, talk about taboo topics, recommend, advice and broaden their knowledge about the natural development of their bodies.
+Preferably, we are looking for a female volunteer for this position since our staff is composed of only male teachers.
+Therefore, we consider it of great importance to have someone who can talk to the female students about taboo topics, give advice to them, and broaden their knowledge about their bodies' natural development.

-● Creating an audovisual or library room, with the object to provide the school with a place where students can meet, discover new knowledge from the books, music, documentaries, games...
+● Creating an audiovisual or library room in order to provide the school with a place where students can meet and discover new insights from books, music, documentaries, games, etc.

-● Organising the activities, games, workshops, crafts to brake the monotony of the students’ timetables.
+● Organizing activities, games, workshops, and crafts to break the monotony of the students’ schedules.

-Informal chats around the diverse topics the students are interested in (sexuality, gender, future life, studies...) with the objective to promote the exchange of the ideas and generate the debates amongst the students.
+● Holding informal chats with students around interesting, diverse topics (i.e. sexuality, gender, future life, studies) in order to promote the exchange of ideas and generate debate amongst the students.